cywarriors/vapt-agents/README.md

 3. **No Authentication**: Tools don't support authenticated scanning
 4. **Basic Reporting**: Report generation needs enhancement
 5. **Single Target**: No support for multiple targets or subnet scanning
+6. **No Web Dashboard**: Only CLI and file-based outputs are available

 ### Planned Enhancements